 My family’s finances didn’t allow my mom any starter capital.
 In fact, I can remember the tension that the money question created between my parents.
 Not only could they not afford to invest in mom’s new venture, but her choosing this passion over a small but stable paycheck elsewhere brought significant stress on the family.

-I remember her trying to solve the ultimate chicken and egg entrepreneurial challenge: She could not pay rent on a until she had regular clients, but she could not start seeing clients until she had an office!
+I remember her trying to solve the ultimate chicken and egg entrepreneurial challenge: She could not pay rent on a small office until she had regular clients, but she could not start seeing clients until she had an office!

 Yet my mom felt that to fulfill her purpose, this path was the only choice.
 And for that, I am eternally grateful.
 This outlook on life that I got from her is what keeps me moving forward and always following my passion.
 Her story gives a whole different layer of meaning to every cheesy motivational quote about never giving up.